horenbergerb/horenbergerb.github.io/_posts/2023-12-05-lambert-w-equation.md

 ![IMG_20231205_123850033.jpg](/images/obsidian/IMG_20231205_123850033.jpg)

 This was enough to calculate $a_0$ and $c$.
 Then I could plug the whole equation into Wolfram Alpha, which can handle the Lambert W function.
-The end result was that $xpprox 7$, in case you're wondering.
+The end result was that $x\approx 7$, in case you're wondering.

 ## Can GPT solve it?